ocampo-s/ats-test/README.md

 This is a public version of the one I submitted as part of a final assignment I built to finish my degree as a full stack developer at [Careeria](https://careeria.fi/) (Sept 2022).
+You will find the deployed app [here](https://fb-ats-testing.firebaseapp.com/).

 ----